 This course is a studio introduction to the traditional processes and techniques associated with the creation and production of visual communication.
 Through a series of assignments, students will learn to integrate verbal content into fully developed projects.
 Emphasis is placed on comprehension, preparation and craftsmanship.
 Prerequisite: ART 208 OR ART 266.

 ART 304 Illustration I 3 SH

 An introduction to the skills and range of techniques integral to the process of creating effective illustrations.
 The application of concept development and implementation, technique and execution will be emphasized in response to a range of projects.
-Prerequisite: ART 208 and ART 266.
+Prerequisite: ART 208 OR ART 266.